Is There a Difference Between Sober Living Homes and Halfway Houses?

 Learn More About Our Sober Living Facility Today!

-To learn more about sober living homes or halfway houses in Scranton, call Little Creek Recovery in Lake Ariel now.
+If you want to learn even more about the difference between sober living homes and halfway houses, call Little Creek Recovery in Lake Ariel now.
 Let us walk with you on your road to recovery!